BlezynUkatu/alx-higher_level_programming/README.md

 # Higher-level programming - Python, JavaScript, SQL

 This repository contains programs written for the Higher-level programming track at the ALX Software Engineering Program.
 In these projects, I learnt Python & SQL, and I also made use of concepts learnt.
 Simultaneously, I continued to reinforce and expand my skills in C and shell scripting.
-The specific list of projects contained follows:
+All the specific list of projects contained follows:

 * [0x00.
 Python - Hello, World](./0x00-python-hello_world)
 * [0x01.
 Python - if/else, loops, functions](./0x01-python-if_else_loops_functions)